When Is Bone Grafting Needed After Tooth Loss?

 • For dentures – sometimes a dentist near you will recommend bone grafting in preparation for dentures.

-Who Should Avoid Bone Grafting?
+Who Should Consider Alternatives to Bone Grafting?

 Much as bone grafting procedures restore your jawbone’s health, we do not recommend them for everyone.
 At Bayside Family Dentistry, bone grafting surgery is ideal for patients that need tooth replacement with dental implants.
 However, we will discourage you from bone grafting in the following situations: